ShafeenTejani/mnist-demo/README.md

 * `npm run build && npm run gunicorn`

-The app will running at `localhost:8000`
+The app will be running at `localhost:8000`

 ### Webpack front-end development server

+To run the app with the front-end development server run:

 * `npm run gunicorn`
 * `npm run dev`

-The front-end development server will be running at `localhost:8080`
+The development server will be running at `localhost:8080` and proxying requests to `localhost:8000`

 ### Neural Networks